You’re likely to find them in all walks of life: soccer fields, machine shops, artisan studios, and multinational corporations.

 The Next Da Vinci

 A critical component in workforce development even in the 21st century, the USDOL’s most recent strategy ensures that apprentices will continue to get their start learning from influential leaders.
-And, future generations will get to see the next Ford, Da Vinci, or McCartney rise from student to teacher.
+Future generations will get to see the next Ford, Da Vinci, or McCartney rise from student to teacher.